johngkathe/greenhouse.io/README.md

 ## Data Management
 Postman API - I used the Postman API to test each CRUD operation for robust functionality.
 Currently that is the gateway in which I operate on all of my dummy data.

+I made addresses to query the database from Postman as well as dummy JSON models as a basis for crafting dummy greenhouse data

 ## Security
 Password hashing is handled with the argon2 library using argon2's argon2id for robust protection against GPU cracking *and* side channel attacks... which is overkill in this context, but looking for a good password hashing library took longer than actually implementing this library in my code.